ECP-WarpX/WarpX/Examples/Physics_applications/free_electron_laser/README.rst

 Visualize
 ---------

 The figure below shows the results of the simulation.
-The left panel shows the exponential growth of the radiation along the undulator.
-(Note that the vertical scale is in log scale.)
+The left panel shows the exponential growth of the radiation along the undulator (note that the vertical axis is plotted in log scale).
 The right panel shows a snapshot of the simulation, 1.6 m into the undulator.
 Microbunching of the beam is visible in the electron density (blue).
 One can also see the emitted FEL radiation (red) slipping ahead of the beam.